redteam-project/compliant/README.md

 800-53
 =========

-This role endeavors to apply relavent NIST 800-53 controls to an Enterprise Linux host.
+This role endeavors to apply relevant NIST 800-53 controls to an Enterprise Linux host.

 This is not a "scanner" per-se.
-If you wish to assess the application of this role to your host, check out the Scap Security Guide and Open SCAP projects.
+If you wish to assess the application of this role to your host, check out the SCAP Security Guide and Open SCAP projects.
 Both of these will provide you tools with which you can scan your host.

 Requirements
 ------------